bahrus/xtal-state/README.md

 [Possible enhancement, TODO]:  To help make this more useful, if the "url" property is empty (and no stringify-fn is specified, discussed below), the component will [alphabetize](https://stackoverflow.com/questions/16167581/sort-object-properties-and-json-stringify) the properties of the history object, and then apply the regular expression replace]

-But as universal support for ES2018 is some time off, this is a kind of pie-in-the untested idea for now.
+But as universal support for ES2018 is some time off, this is a kind of pie-in-the-sky untested idea for now.

-In the meantime, there's a property, stringify-fn, which is passed the the instance of xtal-state, which can return the acual url used in the history.push/replace call.
+In the meantime, there's a property, stringify-fn, which is passed the instance of xtal-state, which can return the actual url used in the history.push/replace call.

 ## Observing history.state